Implementation and Experimental Evaluation of Reed-Solomon Identification: Identification

-where $I(n,\epsilon)$ is the maximum size of $(n,I,\epsilon)$ identification codes, and where main difference to the transmission capacity is the use of $\log\log$ instead of $\log$ in the calculation of the best finite rate.
-Moreover, given a capacity achieving transmission code, explicit constructions of capacity achieving identification codes are known~\cite{VW93explicit}.
-The double exponential grows unimaginably fast; already at practical blocklengths the identification code sizes will be beyond the size of the universe.
-Regardless, it also means that for the encoder and verifier to access an identity, they need to access an exponential number of bits, which is already computational inefficient without counting any computation after that.
-However, the result can be used in the opposite direction too: for a given code size, we see an exponential reduction in blocklegth with respect to transmission.
-The challenge is then to actually show this potential advantage in a practical setting.
+Given a capacity achieving transmission code, explicit constructions of capacity achieving identification codes are known~\cite{VW93explicit}.
+The double exponential growth means that already at practical block lengths the identification code sizes will be beyond the size of the universe.
+But it also means that for the encoder and verifier to access an identity, they need to access an exponential number of bits, which is already computational inefficient without counting any computation after that.
+Still, the result can also be used in the opposite direction: for a given code size, we see an exponential reduction in block length with respect to transmission.
+The goal is to show this advantage practically.

-{{\text{RS2}}} As observed in~\cite{DDF20} the noiseless identification codes are in one-to-one correspondence to error correction codes, by mapping each codeword $c_i$ to the function $t_i(r) = c_{ir}$ outputting the symbols of the codeword when given a symbol location.
-A bound on the distance of the code is then a bound on the amount of collisions of the noiseless identification code and thus in the error $\epsilon_2$.
-Using Reed-Solomon codes, that are already themselves generated by the output of polynomials over finite fields, translates to using the sets of polynomials of a given degree as the functions corresponding to identities~\cite{VW93explicit,MK06, DDF20}.
-Here, we continue the study of the noiseless identification code introduced in \cite{VW93explicit}, obtained by concatenating two maximal sizes Reed-Solomon codes.
-Let $[q,k]_{RS}$ be the Reed-Solomon code over the field of size $q$ generated by the polynomials with degree less than $k$.
-Given parameters $q>k>\delta$, we concatenate a $[q^k,q^{k-\delta}]_{RS}$ with a $[q,k]_{RS}$ to obtains functions from $\mathbb{F}_{q^k} \times \mathbb{F}_q \to \mathbb{F}_q$, which we can call the concatenated Reed-Solomon noiseless identification code, or $[q,k,\delta]_\RST$ $0$-ID code for short.
-A challenge is thus composed of $k+2$ symbols in $\mathbb{F}_q$, with $k+1$ of them being randomness and only one being the tag.
+{{\text{RS2}}} As observed in~\cite{DDF20} the $0$-ID codes are in one-to-one correspondence to error correction codes (ECC), by mapping any codeword $c_i$ to the function $t_i(r) = c_{ir}$ outputting the symbols of the codeword when given a symbol location, and vice versa.
+A minimum distance $d$ on the ECC is then a bound $\epsilon_2 = 1- d/M$ on the fraction of collisions of the $0$-ID code.
+For Reed-Solomon codes, that are already themselves generated by the output of polynomials over finite fields, the identity functions are these polynomials~\cite{VW93explicit,MK06, DDF20}.